ladybug-tools/spider-2020/spider-pollination-viewer/README.md

 ### 2020-06-06 ~ Theo

-* All "support" files = three.js etc - uptodate
+* All "support" files - three.js etc - up to date
 * Add View menu to select elements by type
 * Add JSON Tree View to left menu
 * Add link from currently selected face to rooms in in Tree View